maxerbox/yew-trunk-web-worker-flowbite-tailwind-rust-wasm-example-app/README.md

 Every month, I make a budget and list my expenses.
 My bank offers to export my expenses as an [OFX file](https://en.wikipedia.org/wiki/Open_Financial_Exchange) spec v1.6.
-This is an SGML file listing transactions.
+This is a SGML file listing transactions.

-Unfortunately, my bank formats the file in a strange way, with dates contained in transaction descriptions.
+Unfortunately, my bank exports the file in a strange way, with dates contained in transaction names.

-So what this application does is taking an ofx file, sending it to a worker and then applying transformations to it to extract the date and format properly.
+So what this application does is taking an ofx file, sending it to a web worker and then applying transformations to extract the date and format it properly.

 ->Input